THE PATHS OF PROPHECY

 To this day, the natives of Yemen connect their country to the Prophet Nuh.
 Sanaa, Yemen’s capitol city’s full name is Medinatul Sam ibn Nuh or the City of Shem son of Noah.
 Although archaeological evidence in Yemen is sparse, excavations have confirmed settlements from as early as the Neolithic.
 The earliest evidence of ship building is located in Kuwait, where was found the remains of a boat that dates to 5,500BCE.

 The Prophet Nuh would have lived in the late Neolithic, well within the time that ship building was known.
 During the late Neolithic, the mountains of Yemen were well forested with juniper trees (Juniperus Procera) and could have easily supplied the materials to construct a ship.
-Yemen was also in the path of tsunamis originating in the Makran subduction zone.
+Yemen was also in the path of tsunamis originating in the Arabian Sea as well as the Red Sea.
 A very heavy monsoon, the wadis filling with flood waters from the swollen mountain streams and giant tsunami waves like mountains (Quran 11:42) crashing on the coast would have caused a catastrophic flood, which would have drowned the population and floated Nuh’s ship.
 Because the flood took place in Yemen, the water drained rather quickly into the Gulf of Aden and Nuh and his family would have re-landed on Al Judi’s coast, the land that was generous and bountiful in rain.

-Nuh’s descendants seem to have migrated into what is now Oman, where they came into contact with the people who became their inheritors, who were the Aad of Iram known as Aram to the Hebrews.
+Nuh’s descendants seem to have migrated into what is now Oman, where they came into contact with the people who became their inheritors, who were the Aad of Iram known as Aram to the Hebrews (Aram/Iram was a grandson of Noah throught Shem according to Gen 10 and an ancestor of the Qahtan (Joktan in the Bible) Arabs or the Arab tribal federation that dwelt in the southern coast of the Arabian Peninsula).
 The Aad of Iram and the Thamud were ancient tribal confederations that experienced at least two catastrophes; one circa the time of Musa (Q 40:31) and the other around 300 CE.
 The original tribal confederations, known as Aad I (Q 53:51) and Thamud I, reconstituted after the first destruction, but were again destroyed much later.
 Before the final destruction, they became known respectively as Ad II and Thamud II.

 Iram was an ancient territory mentioned in the tablets of Ebla in northwestern Syria.
 Ebla held a large and literate Canaanite community, which traded with Iram and so recorded Iram in its list of trading partners.
 The city of Ebla is dated to at least 2300 BCE.
 The Iramean town of Ubar is currently being excavated from underneath tons of sand.
 Remains of Syrian pottery dating to the second millennium BCE have been retrieved, so the pottery finds at Ubar confirm Iram’s trade with the Canaanites of Syria.
 The Aad of Iram I & II survived from at least 2300 BCE to circa 300 CE when their fortress at Ubar collapsed and was buried in the sand.
 This catastrophe is mentioned in the Quran 89:6-7 and 69:6-7: